Rezaei-Parham/RKE/README.md

 print(kernel.compute_rrke(real_features, fake_features))
 ```

-## Limitations
+## Block Operations
 As it is evident, if we have high value for feature dimension and large number of samples, we would face gpu memory issues.
-It can be solved by better trade-off of doing sequential and parallel operations such as reducing the kernel matrix to parts and performing the parallel operation on each part.
+It is solved by using a value named block_size to do the parallel computations in each block and iterate sequentially on the blocks.
+Therefore, you can use this trade-off of memory and time.
+If you have 10_000 samples of 1000 feature dimension, the numpy code would take until eternity but using block_size of 100 on this code, would give the result in around 30 seconds.